Six misconceptions about algorithms

 Size matters

 Size does matter: the bigger the company, the more big data is seen as having added value.
-48% of small enterprises doesn’t see a lot of value in big data, while companies with 50 to 250 employees bring this number down to 21%.
-Lack of prioritization, knowledge, or information about big data are the biggest stumbling blocks for SMEs to start working with big data.
+48% of small enterprises don’t see a lot of value in big data, while companies with 50 to 250 employees bring this number down to 21%.
+Lack of prioritization, knowledge, or information about big data are the biggest obstacles keeping SMEs from starting to work with big data.

 Misconception 5: Algorithms are taking over